 PRP therapy has become highly popular in recent years.
 Its recent applications range from orthodontics to orthopedics, cosmetics, sports injuries, and more.
 Research continues to show that PRP injections can help treat a wide range of conditions.

-Eden Derma Clinic offers you this extensive guide on platelet-rich plasma (PRP) therapy.
+EDEN AESTHETICS Clinic Dubai offers you this extensive guide on platelet-rich plasma (PRP) therapy.
 Here, we'll help you understand every essential detail about PRP therapy.

 Platelets & Plasma – What Are They?